obfuscurity/descartes/README.md

 If your Graphite web server requires Basic Authentication, these credentials can be set using the `GRAPHITE_USER` and `GRAPHITE_PASS` environment variables.

 Descartes provides organizational authorization using either Google OpenID or GitHub OAuth.
 The `OAUTH_PROVIDER` environment variable can be set to either `google` or `github` to determine which type to use.
+If you choose to run Descartes with no organizational identification, you can set this variable to `noauth` instead.

 Based on `OAUTH_PROVIDER`, some additional environment variables must be set: